Bhutanese

 Diaspora Perspectives

-The Bhutanese diaspora, particularly in Nepal and India, often maintains strong cultural ties to Bhutan, preserving language and traditions while adapting to their host countries.
+The Bhutanese diaspora, primarily in Nepal and India, maintains strong cultural ties through community organizations and cultural events.

 Regional Variations